Representation theory of disconnected reductive groups: Grothendieck groups

 \subsection{Setting}

-We will denote by $\O$ a complete discrete valuation ring, with algebraically closed residue field $\F$.
-We also denote by $\K$ the fraction field of $\O$, and by $\overline{\K}$ an algebraic closure of $\K$.
+We will denote by $\O$ a strictly Henselian discrete valuation ring.
+We denote its residue field by $\F$, and its fraction field by $\K$.
+Recall that $\F$ is separably closed by definition.
+We also let $\overline{\F}$ and $\overline{\K}$ be algebraic closures of $\F$ and $\K$, respectively.
 We will assume that $\K$ has characteristic $0$, and that $\F$ has characteristic $p>0$.